TROWBRIDGE GROUP

 The development of molecular editing platforms, the process by which single atoms can be inserted or deleted selectively in or around a molecule’s skeleton, would be potentially transformative to synthetic chemists across industry and academia due their operational efficiency, high atom economy, and reduced overall waste.

-By exploiting underexplored reactive intermediates generated through single electron transfer, in combination with new reagent design, our laboratory is focused on developing novel transformations for the late-stage editing of complex molecules.
+By exploiting underexplored reactive, low-valent oxygen intermediates - such as monoatomic atomic (oxene) - generated by visible light, in combination with new reagent design, our laboratory is focused on developing novel transformations for the late-stage oxygen editing of complex molecules.

 Over the last decade, photoredox catalysis has come to the forefront of modern organic synthesis, providing a powerful platform upon which to build molecular complexity via previously elusive bond disconnections.